St Olaf College

 | Avg faculty salary (monthly) | $9,218 |

 St. Olaf admits 48.3% of applicants with SAT mid-ranges of 640-730 math and 660-740 reading, and ACT 28-32.
-That's genuinely selective--well above any other school in this batch.
+That's genuinely selective - well above any other school in our dataset.
 Strong academic preparation plus the Lutheran-rooted academic culture explain the 84% completion rate.
 For prepared students with stats in the upper end of the range, St. Olaf's discounting practices typically produce substantially better net-price outcomes than the published averages.

 Compared to Similar Schools